RetroDECK/ES-DE/CONTRIBUTING.md

 * Improved full-screen support, removing the temporary full-screen hacks
 * On-screen keyboard
 * Support for the Raspberry Pi 4 with OpenGL ES 2.0 and GLSL shaders (Raspberry Pi OS)
-* Add GLM library dependency for matrix and vector operations, start to decommission the built-in functions
+* Add GLM library dependency for matrix and vector operations, decommission the built-in functions
 * Add to more Linux repositories, BSD ports collections etc.
 * Flatpak and Snap releases on Linux